SciTechMC/ChatCLI/README.md

-ChatCLI is a lightweight, terminal-based chat application inspired by the simplicity of WhatsApp and Discord Direct Messaging.
-Designed without a GUI, ChatCLI allows users to experience seamless, real-time communication in a command-line environment.
+ChatCLI is a sleek and powerful command-line chat application built for real-time communication.
+With a robust backend powered by Flask and WebSockets, it ensures lightning-fast messaging, while a MySQL database handles user and chat data with precision.

+Whether you're diving into secure authentication, exploring REST APIs, or marveling at the seamless integration of real-time protocols, this project is a playground for developers who love clean, efficient, and scalable solutions—all wrapped in the simplicity of a CLI.